Knowledge Is Power: Protect Yourself Against A Drunk Driving Charge

 Consider every traffic stop a precursor to a drunk driving charge.

 That's the only way to adequately prepare for what might happen if the officer who stops you is overzealous about the law.
 Remember, you can be convicted based solely on the officer's claim that you were acting impaired and driving irresponsibly, even if your blood alcohol content is below the legal limit.

 Any admission you make can be used against you.
-For example, saying something like, “I only had one beer with dinner,” gives the officer probable cause to conduct a breathalyzer exam or claim that you were driving erratically.
-Instead, ask the officer, “Would you like my driver’s license and insurance?”
+For example, saying something like, “I only had one beer with dinner,” gives the officer probable cause to conduct a breathalyzer exam, blood test, or claim that you were driving erratically.
+Instead, ask the officer, “Would you like my driver's license and insurance?”
 If the officer persists, politely decline to answer.

 These roadside tests commonly include a one-legged stand test, a horizontal gaze nystagmus test, and a walk-and-turn test.
 You are not legally required to take these tests — and they are almost impossible to pass even under normal conditions.
-The only purpose they serve is to justify an officer’s decision to subject you to a breathalyzer exam.
+The only purpose they serve is to justify an officer's decision to subject you to a breathalyzer exam or blood test.